Put oil ‘crisis’ on first ministers’ agenda: Alberta, Saskatchewan premiers

 Alberta and Saskatchewan want issues facing the oilpatch to be on the agenda when premiers meet with the prime minister later this week.

-Alberta Premier Rachel Notley and Saskatchewan Premier Scott Moe have made the request in an open letter to Justin Trudeau.
+Alberta Premier Rachel Notley and Saskatchewan Premier Scott Moe made the request in an open letter to Justin Trudeau released Tuesday.

-They say the current agenda does not include any discussion of a crisis facing the energy industry.

-The premiers say the problem is costing Canada $80 million a day and the meeting agenda should reflect that.
+The premiers said the problem is costing Canada $80 million a day and the meeting agenda should reflect that.

 “During your recent visit to Calgary, you called the economic impact of the oil price differential a ‘crisis.’
 We agree,” Notley and Moe wrote in a letter released Tuesday.